 The first female minister was Deputy Minister of Social Affairs Miina Sillanpää in Prime Minister Väinö Tanner's Government in 1926.
 The next female ministers came several decades later, however.
 In the 21st century nearly half of all ministers have been female.

 To date, Prime Minister Vanhanen's second Government, which took office in 2007, had the most female ministers, when 12 out of the Government's 20 ministers were women.
 Two women have held the office of Prime Minister: Anneli Jäätteenmäki and Mari Kiviniemi.
-In Juha Sipilä's current Government of 17 ministers, five are women.
+In Juha Sipilä's current Government of 17 ministers, six are women.

 In the current parliament, altogether 41.5% of all Members of Parliament are women.
 By international standards, Finland's parliament ranks tenth at the moment.